Landscaping Calculator

 How deep should mulch be?

 Apply 2-3 inches of mulch for flower beds and around trees.
-Too much mulch can suffocate plant roots and create pest problems.
-Keep mulch 3 inches away from plant stems and tree trunks.
+Too much mulch (over 4 inches) suffocates roots, harbors pests, and creates a water-repellent mat.
+Keep mulch 3-6 inches away from plant stems and tree trunks to prevent bark rot.
+One cubic yard covers approximately 160 sq ft at 2 inches deep or 108 sq ft at 3 inches deep.

 How often should I replace mulch?